 - Aim 4: Individual scholarly programs’ documentation of impact (defined in terms quality and safety improvement, volume of patients served as well as adoption by other institutions (if appropriate) and sustainability at VU (if appropriate).

 The evaluation process for the program will be the responsibility of the Center for Research Development and Scholarship (CRDS).
 A process report will be compiled annually with an outcomes report issued no less often than every five years.

 VUSN views the program as a major investment in building scholarly clinical excellence.
 As described below, the faculty member may request support for (a) a series of clinically focused disseminations (papers, webinars, etc.) that will improve care by increasing knowledge and skill, (b) a project that develops innovative sustained clinical services or (c) some combination of these approaches.
 The support may include not only investment time for the faculty member but also project and dissemination support.
 Examples of support are included in the application section below.

 The Scholarly Practice Investment Program is open to any non-tenure VUSN faculty member whose position is funded by the School of Nursing who outlines a plan that will contribute to building and/or sustaining scholarship in an area of clinical excellence consistent with the strategic plan.

 The following policies will govern the selection process:

-- Applications will be accepted once in school year 2013-14.
-After that time, applications will be solicited based on resource availability and identified strategic need.
+— Applications are solicited based on resource availability and identified strategic need.

 — The application must be approved by the Senior Associate Dean responsible for the clinical faculty member(s).